SoniaGarmar/my-nuxt-markdown-web-blog/content/blog/EN/vue-static-site-generator-with-nuxt-and-markdown-create-a-server-less-blog-part-2.md

 As what with we have learned so far you have all the crucial content to create a static site, feel free to skip to the final steps: generating the static sites and deployment. /////

+If you can to see how I created the home page of this website, I'm going to show you in [Part 3 of this article](vue-static-site-generator-with-nuxt-and-markdown-create-a-server-less-blog-part-3)
 ------